UBC-MDS/programming-in-python-for-data-science/slides/module2_01.md

 `pandas` facilitates the loading of data from many different file types
 including:

-  - A `URL`: If the data is stored publicly on a webpage, pandas can read it directly in from the page address.
+  - A URL: If the data is stored publicly on a webpage, pandas can read it directly in from the page address.
   - A `txt` file: We saw what a plain text file looked like in the last module and it is generally a simple manner of storing data.
   - An `xlsx` file: This is a classic Excel spreadsheet.
 This is